 Credit Card Utilization Defined

-First, what exactly is credit card utilization?
-In a nutshell, credit card utilization is the percentage of your total balance in relation to your credit limit on each of your credit cards, expressed as a percentage.
-And when it comes to calculating your credit scores, it’s one of the key factors in the debt calculation category.
-In the FICO credit risk scoring model, the debt category accounts for 30% of your score and the credit card utilization percentage is definitely one of the most important factors in that category.
+When it comes to calculating your credit scores, credit card utilization is one of the key factors in the debt calculation category.
+In the FICO credit risk scoring model, the debt category accounts for 30% of your score, and the credit card utilization percentage is definitely one of the most important factors in that category.

 Calculating Credit Card Utilization: The Formula

-There are several ways to find this information, the first would be to use your credit reports and look at what your credit card issuers are reporting.
+Depending on your card issuer, you may be able to access your statement information from the issuer’s website.
 You can also use your most recent credit card statements, or if that’s not available – pick up the phone and call the 800 number on the back of the card.

 Once you’ve made a list of all of the credit limits and balances for each card, you’re ready to run your calculations:

-Let’s assume you have two credit cards, each with a $5,000 credit limit and you’re carrying a balance of $2,500 on each card.
+Let’s assume you have two credit cards, each with a $5,000 credit limit, and you’re carrying a balance of $2,500 on each card.